Tag Archives: Pete Hamill

 I came to Hamill’s work relatively late in life.
 I never met him.
 All history and biography is selective and my observations are selective, haphazard, secondhand, and incomplete.
 But to me Hamill was somehow both a univeralist and a tribalist: the city was his territory, but it included all races therein as a universal type, the single category of human beings with all of our differences.
 He was a progressive in the old sense of the term denoting the tough-guy looking out for the little guy and who fought for simple fairness.
 At times one senses in him an undercurrent of first-generation, working class conservatism bleeding through his observations in a similar way that old money matrons, new money couples, and prep school boys are seldom the good guys on Law and Order: SVU.

-When I heard that Hamill was in failing health back in late January, I sent an email to the members of a book club I belong to suggesting that we read Downtown sooner rather than later.
+When I heard that Hamill was in failing health back in late January, I sent an email to the members of a book club I belong to, suggesting that we read Downtown sooner rather than later.
 Sometimes we are able to get authors to call in to our meetings, and the possibility of speaking with Pete Hamill would have been a coup.
 It is now seems like a that I had drafted and was about to send a follow up email when I heard the news that he had died.
 I was also rereading Downtown.

 With Hamill’s death, “something valuable is behind [us] forever.”
 But as with other things lost, the memory of him remains.
 I suspect that his journalism and reminiscences will be remembered more than his fiction; if there is no Great New York Novel—if a local newspaper is its closest approximation—then it follows that a reporter must be its greatest writer.
 As with the Brooklyn Dodgers and all things loved and lost, we must let him go, although we may speak his name with nostalgia.
 Without devolving into bathos (the kind of word Breslin hated), perhaps the lesson is that brave new generations should not be too quick to dismiss the tears of “weepy old men” when they speak of a better past and provide plausible reasons for it.